PHPOpenDocs/PHPOpenDocs/src/Learning/docs/best_practice_exceptions.md

 }
 ```

 Because the calling code has to catch a RedisException this is an 'implementation leak'.
-If the underlying implementation is switching to use MemCache then the calling code would also need to be updated to catch the appropriate MemCache exception:
+If the underlying implementation is switched to use MemCache instead of Redis, then the calling code would also need to be updated to catch the appropriate MemCache exception:

 ```php
 function process(Foo $foo)